outpaddling/Coding-Standards/README.md

     integer type should be defined as uint64_t or int64_t.
 The size of "int", "long", and "size_t" vary across CPUs and may be smaller than 64 bits on some systems.
-    Some people complain about the variable size of these data types, but this feature allows you to write portable code that will be optimal on all platforms.
+    Some people complain about the variable size of these data types in C, but this feature allows you to write portable code that will perform optimally on all platforms.
 Use int when it doesn't matter if a variable is 16 bits or 32, and long when it doesn't matter if it's 32 or 64.
+This will help the compiler avoid multiple precision integer arithmetic, which takes twice as long as a single integer instruction.
-When it matters, use int64_t, int32_t, etc.
+    When size matters due to range requirements, use int64_t, int32_t, etc.

 2. Write endian-independent code